 - Correspondence will primarily occur via email to the email address the applicant records within their application.
 Applicants are advised to check this email regularly.
 MRE staff will not be responsible for the forfeiture of acceptance due to missed deadlines or announcements.

 Admission to the Master of Real Estate program is based on the assessment of several factors including:

 - Candidates are required to complete three essays.

-- Each essay should be no longer than two pages but should be long enough to thoroughly address the question presented.
+- Each essay should be no longer than two pages (each essay) but should be long enough to thoroughly address the questions presented.

 - Letters of reference